oezdemir/model-predictive-control/README.md

 ```

 t1 is the timestep after t.
 This is used for the predictions of the mpc and defined based on the user input for timestep length `N` and elapsed duration `dt`.
+Lf is a measure for the distance between the front of the vehicle and its center of gravity.

 I chose the values `N=10` and `dt=0.1` that worked well for my model.